Yearfield/lorien/docs/UI_Guide.md

 The Home pane serves as a comprehensive dashboard with three main sections:

 ### Conflicts Card

 - **Scan Button**: Click to detect conflicts across the tree
 - **Conflicts List**: Shows each conflict with:
   - Label name (e.g., "hypertension")
   - Occurrence count (e.g., "19 parents")
   - Union size (e.g., "union=10")
+  - **Edit Button**: Click to navigate directly to the first parent in VM Builder for editing
 - **Detail Panel**: When a conflict is selected:
   - **Header**: "Resolve: [label]" (e.g., "Resolve: hypertension")
   - **Occurrences List**: Shows each parent with: